 One is called Brainfit for Life which is a book available in either an online version, or a hard cover version.

 The book is written by Simon Evans, Ph.D. and Paul Burghardt, Ph.D.
 Their purpose in writting the book is to put all the nuggets from brain fitness tips hidden away in the research in one available place for the lay reader.

 As a lay reader, I am very greatful for the style Evans and Burghardt chose.
 It is written in easy to understand language, and summarizes research very effectively, even weaving in some wry humor and pop culture references.

-In their book, Evans and Burghardt cite research done by Susan Jaeggie and Martin Buschkill on a particular learning task called the dual n back task.
+In their book, Evans and Burghardt cite research done by Susan Jaeggie and Martin Buschkall on a particular learning task called the dual n back task.

 The dual n back task, according the their research, is an extraordinary tool to increase what is called fluid intelligence.